 - Go to one.newrelic.com >> Synthetic monitoring and select the monitor you wish to delete.

 - Click on “General”, and then locate and click the “delete monitor” button.

 Review The Performance of Your Application

-To make sure that the web-based services functioning exactly as you expect, and without error It is essential to have accessibility to the outcomes of your app’s performance.
+- To make sure that the web-based services function exactly as you expect, and without error, It is essential to have accessibility to the outcomes of your app’s performance.
 Synthetic monitoring offers this type of security by running automatic tests of your web application in each of the locations you select.
 Synthetic monitors can record occasions of downtime (called “violations”) and take the aggregated number along with the results as well as detailed information for every page resource.

 - In order to quickly identify failed monitors, check to check the list of monitors that are synthetic page to find out what monitors are subject to open violations, their success rate over a period of 24 hours, the failure locations in the number as well as the duration of the monitor and the type of monitor.